polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/index.md

 provides a minimal working runtime which you can use to quickly get started building your own custom blockchain.
-The Node Template includes [a number of components](../../index#architecture), including a [runtime](../../knowledgebase/getting-started/glossary#runtime) that is constructed using the [FRAME](../../knowledgebase/runtime/frame) runtime development framework, However, in order to remain minimal, it does not include most of the modules (called "pallets") from Substrate's set of core FRAME pallets.
+The Node Template includes [a number of components](../../index#architecture), including a [runtime](../../knowledgebase/getting-started/glossary#runtime) that is constructed using the [FRAME](../../knowledgebase/runtime/frame) runtime development framework.
+However, in order to remain minimal, it does not include most of the modules (called "pallets") from Substrate's set of core FRAME pallets.